kumakyoo42/OmaLibJava/api/BBANDPOLYGONS.md

     public BoundingBox getBoundingBox()
     public boolean contains(int lon, int lat)
     public boolean contains(int[] lon, int[] lat)
+    public boolean contains(BoundingBox b)

 The first method returns the bounding box of this polygon.

-The second and third method check, if a point or a series of points is contained in this polygon.
-In case of a `TightPolygon` all points of a series of points have to be inside the polygon to evaluate to true, while for a (non tight) `Polygon` only one of them needs to fulfill this property.
+The other three methods check, if a point, a series of points or a bounding box is contained in this polygon.
+In case of a `TightPolygon` all points of a series of points (and all four croners of a bounding box) have to be inside the polygon to evaluate to true, while for a (non tight) `Polygon` only one of them needs to fulfill this property.